akanksha260991/bs_docs_revamp_content/app_automate/appium/set-up-your-test/organize-tests.md

 # Organize Your Tests

 You can organize your Appium builds and tests on BrowserStack that will allow you to access the sessions at a later stage using these identifiers.
-The capabilities available are:
+The options available are:

 ***

-1. Define project for your build
+1. Project Name for your build
-2. Define build for your tests
+2. Build Name for your tests
-3. Define name for your test run
+3. Name for your test run

 ***

-### Capability Name: project
+### Project Name
-Allows the user to specify a name for a logical group of builds.
+Use the capability project, to specify a name for a logical group of builds.
+The default value is Untitled Project.
+The example of setting this capability:

-**Example**: loginformproject
-**Default**: Untitled Project
+> "project": "loginformproject"

 --

-### Capability Name: build
+### Build Name
-Allows the user to specify a name for a logical group of tests.
+Use the capability build, to specify a name for a logical group of tests.
+The default value is Untitled Build.
+The example of setting this capability:

-**Example**: build 4.5
-**Default**: Untitled Build
+> "build" : "build 4.5"

 --

-### Capability Name: name
+### Test Name
-Allows the user to specify an identifier for the test run.
+Use the capability name, to specify an identifier for your test run.
+The example of setting this capability:

-**Example**: logintest
+> "name" : "logintest"